eslint/eslint/docs/src/extend/custom-processors.md

 module.exports = plugin;
 ```

-**The `meta` object** helps ESLint cache the processor and provide more friendly debug message.
 The `meta.name` property should match the processor name and the `meta.version` property should match the npm package version for your processors.
 The easiest way to accomplish this is by reading this information from your `package.json`.

 ## Specifying Processor in Config Files